 Here is what our migrating doctors report about work conditions in Australia:

 Increased earning potential and being in charge of ones own income (uncapped earnings essentially)

 Working largely for private practices rather than a national health service so not chasing targets or having to satisfy certain care criteria to get funding

 Flexibility in working schedule – full-time work is 38-40 hours and practices can often be flexible to how the working week is structured.
 4 days a week is quite common

 Broader scope and freedom of GP work practised – e.g. ability to exercise minor surgical skills if desired, some ED aspect to roles, etc

 Chance to work with remote or rural locations where your presence makes a significant difference to communities

 And, of course, lifestyle is a huge draw:

 The weather – generally a lot better than the UK for example

-A more outdoor orientated lifestyle – the beach, the mountains, diving, snorkeling, hiking, running, swimming, surfing, sailing plus Australia’s love of sport and facilities to cater for pretty much any sporting interest
+A more outdoor orientated lifestyle – the beach, the mountains, diving, snorkeling, hiking, running, swimming, surfing, sailing, and so much more